martinklepsch/martinklepsch.org/_posts/2012-03-08-Startups-This-Is-How-Design-Works.markdown

 ---
 layout: post
-title: Startups, This Is How Design Works
 category: linked
+date-published: 2012-03-08
 resource: http://www.startupsthisishowdesignworks.com/
+title: Startups, This Is How Design Works
 ---

 > Companies like Apple are making design impossible for startups to ignore.
 Startups like Path,